What could be the cause of a swollen lymph node in the neck?

 Hello doctor,

 I went to the chiropractor and got my neck adjusted.
-I had sore on my neck more in the back left corner then the pain passed down to my left arm.
+I had soreness on my neck more in the back left corner then the pain passed down to my left arm.
 After checking, they said it was a flare-up and to ice it.
 The next day I had it adjusted again, and he pointed out that I had a swollen lymph node on the left side.
-I still had sore in the same spot and was worried about my artery and my lymph node.
+I still have soreness in the same spot and was worried about my artery and my lymph node.
 Could my lymph node be painful because they adjusted my neck or because my muscle was sore and irritated?

 Hello,